 Fire Safety Legislation

-These Acts and Regulations all relate to the issue of fire and the safety of people in fire-related incidents.
-They place a legal requirement on business managers/owners to ensure the safety of staff and visitors alike.
+These Acts and Regulations all relate to the issue of Fire and the safety of people in Fire-related incidents.
+They place a legal requirement on business owners / managers to ensure the safety of staff and visitors alike.
 The penalties for failing to comply are varied but, for example, can be as high as £20,000 for any breach of sections 2 to 6 of the Health and Safety at Work etc Act, so it is understandable that there is very high level of concern about fire safety.

-The majority of Regulations require employers to undertake risk assessment that takes into consideration the risks to people who can reasonably be expected to come into contact with the workplace or activities associated with it.
+The majority of Regulations require employers to undertake Fire Risk Assessment that takes into consideration the risks to people who can reasonably be expected to come into contact with the workplace or activities associated with it.

 Once this has been done it is necessary to evaluate the risks associated with the findings.
 At this point it will be necessary to identify control measures if it is not possible to totally eliminate risks.
-To comply with the legal requirements to control risks as far as is reasonably practicable, employers may take into account the costs of minimising risks but at all times must balance this against the risks involved, e.g. if the risk assessment identified that a school has a number of curtains that are not flame retardant, it is not necessary to replace them if a product can be applied that will make them flame retardant.
+To comply with the legal requirements to control risks as far as is reasonably practicable, employers may take into account the costs of minimising risks but at all times must balance this against the risks involved, e.g. if the Fire Risk Assessment identified that a school has a number of curtains that are not Flame Retardant, it is not necessary to replace them if a product can be applied that will make them Flame Retardant.

 After the control measures have been identified they must be implemented.
-These control measures must be reviewed along with the whole risk assessment upon significant change or at pre-specified regular periods.
+These control measures must be reviewed along with the whole risk assessment upon significant change or at pre-specified regular periods (i.e. Annually).